F. H. Miller House: Architecture

-W.L.
-Carroll was the architect for the residence that was built in the Italianate style by John Drew.
+W. L. Carroll was the architect for the residence, which was built in the Italianate style by John Drew.
 The house is constructed of red brick and features stone trim and a porch that wraps around the ground floor of the building.
 At one time the exterior was stuccoed and painted.
 The three-story structure has elaborate bracketed cornices, and was originally topped with a belvedere.
 The house has five bays across the front with a door in the center bay.
 The Gambrel roof dormers are a unique feature of this house.
-It was one of the first Italianate houses in Davenport that utilized windows shapes other than the rectangle.
+It was one of the first Italianate houses in Davenport that utilized windows shaped other than rectangular.